KTH/Jan-Ove/README.md

 # How to run

+## Requirements

+* An MSSQL database (we use an Azure SQL Server at KTH)
+* A host with docker installed

 ## Configuration

 Configuration is done through environment variables:

-* _required_ `CONNECTION_STRING` - An ODBC connection string to a sql database.
+* _required_ `CONNECTION_STRING` - An MSSQL ODBC connection string to a sql database.
 The bundled `Dockerfile` installs the msodbcsql17 driver, but can easily be modified to install a driver suitable for your need.
 * _required_ `SLACK_BOT_TOKEN` - The bot app token retrieved from your Slack installation
 * `TRIGGER_TEXT` - The text for the bot to trigger on.
 Default is `!pingis`
 * `DEBUG` - Set this to whatever to enable debug logging